Skip to main navigation

 If you’ve previously been registered with the Health and Care Professions Council or Social Work England but have since left the register, you can make an application to restore your registration.

-This is due to the time and resources it takes to asses this type of application and we cannot process your application without this payment.
-If you do not pay your fee within 10 working days, we’ll close your application.
+This fee is due to the additional time and resources it takes to assess this type of application and we cannot process your application without this payment.
+Please note that this fee does not mean that you are guaranteed to be accepted onto the register.

 See ‘How to pay’ for details of payment methods.